Sohrab Uddin

-Sohrab Uddin is a Bangladesh Nationalist Party politician and the former member of parliament from Kushtia-3.
+Sohrab Uddin is a Bangladesh Nationalist Party politician and a former member of parliament from Kushtia-3.

 Career

-Uddin was elected to Parliament in 2001 from Kushtia-3 as a candidate of Bangladesh Nationalist Party.
+Uddin was elected as a Member of Parliament in 1996 February election and 2001 election from Kushtia-3 as a candidate of Bangladesh Nationalist Party.
 He is the organising secretary of Kushtia District unit of Bangladesh Nationalist Party.
 He is the president of Jatiyatabadi Muktijoddha Dal.
 Uddin was sued for corruption on 23 September 2007 in Kushtia.
-His home was attacked on March 2009 by unknown individuals.
+His home was attacked in March 2009 by unknown individuals.